|Event Name:||Expedition Medicine|

 - CAM634 Extreme Sports Medicine

-- CAM635 Medical Care for Offshore and Inland Waters
+- CAM635 Medical Care on Offshore and Inland Waters